 The evocative opening scene, which consists of a lively dialogue between Basil Hallward and Lord Henry Wotton, sets the tone, reveals character dynamics, and lays out some of the conflict for the ensuing story.
 In these first few pages, Basil comes across as a sympathetic, sensitive, albeit slightly exasperated artist, who confides to his close friend Lord Henry the powerful influence that Dorian Gray has had upon his life and work.
-Lord Henry, by contrast, appears as an affable and witty gentleman aesthete, who counters Basil’s confessional utterances with offbeat and pardoxical observations.
+Lord Henry, by contrast, appears as an affable and witty gentleman aesthete, who counters Basil’s confessional utterances with offbeat and paradoxical observations.
+From the revisions on this opening scene, a few general patterns emerge.

-A few general patterns emerge from the revisions across these pages.
 First, the revisions work to stifle the emotional tension and physical affection in the dialogue between Basil and Lord Henry, replacing it with a lighter or more neutral tone.
 Because these revisions generally work to shore up the friendship between Basil and Lord Henry, conveying the fondness in their rapport, they are encoded according to the theme of "intimacy."
-Second are the themes of "beauty" and "passion," which mostly concern revisions where Dorian is reformulated from a romantic object into an artistic subject for Basil's painting.
-Third, and finally, the theme of "fatality," which focus heavily on moments when Basil struggles to explain the consuming and self-destructive effects of Dorian's influence on his life. that Dorian's has on his life.
+Second are the themes of "beauty" and "passion," which mostly concern revisions where Dorian is reconceived from a romantic object into an artistic subject for Basil's painting.
+Third, and finally, the theme of "fatality," which emerges in moments when Basil struggles to explain the consuming and self-destructive effects of Dorian's influence on his life.

-DONE intimacy/fatality

-Beginning with the revisions that suppress suggestions of intimacy between the three main characters.
-Wilde’s pen slashes through evidence of physical contact between Basil, Lord Henry, and Dorian.
+On the theme of intimacy, Wilde’s pen slashes through evidence of physical contact between Basil, Lord Henry, and Dorian.
 These include Basil "taking hold of his [Lord Henry’s] hand" (p.
 9), Basil recounting that Dorian's "cheek just brushed my [Basil's] cheek" (p.
 20), and that Basil and Dorian "sit beside each other" (p.
 22).
-Additionally, the dialogue between Basil and Lord Henry develops an intimacy in their tone and subtle mannerisms, an intimacy that facilitates Basil's confession of his feelings for Dorian.
-In some casese, Wilde diminishes this intimacy in their conversation with the effect of mitigating the sense of foreboding that surrounds Basil's attraction to Dorian.
-Wilde replaces tense pauses with laughter or exchanges dramatic statements and descriptions with more playful ones.
-One striking example occurs when Basil struggles to convey his reasoning for refusing to exhibit Dorian's portrait:
+Additionally, the dialogue between Basil and Lord Henry develops an intimacy in their tone and subtle mannerisms, which facilitates Basil's confession of his feelings for Dorian.
+In some cases, Wilde diminishes the intimacy in their conversation with the effect of mitigating the sense of foreboding that surrounds Basil's attraction to Dorian.
+Here, Wilde replaces tense pauses with laughter or exchanges dramatic statements and descriptions with more playful ones.
+One example occurs when Basil struggles to convey his reasoning for refusing to exhibit Dorian's portrait:

 "The reason why I will not exhibit this picture, is that I am afraid that I have shown in it the secret of my own soul."